tjkusnadi/collector/README.md

 $ node js/bin/binance_collector.js --samples 5
 ```

 Raw payloads are written to the `data/raw` directory by default.
-File names are timestamped in UTC with a unique suffix so multiple samples per second are retained.
+Each trading pair appends to an hourly file named `${SYMBOL}-YYYY-MM-DD-HH.ndjson` (timestamps are in UTC), ensuring every sample is preserved in newline-delimited JSON format.

 Press `Ctrl+C` to stop either collector gracefully.